"Carpe diem! Seize the day, boys! Make your lives extraordinary!"

-Keating knows all too well that Todd has this, and still gets him to come up with a poem impromptu, resulting in a Crowning Moment of Awesome for Todd.
+Keating knows all too well that Todd has this, and still gets him to come up with a poem impromptu, resulting in a Moment Of Awesome for Todd.

 Pretentious Latin Motto: The official motto.
 The unofficial one, student-written, is somewhat modified, shall we say.

 Rebellious Spirit: Charlie's actions make for an interesting contrast with what Keating actually encourages.
 While the latter is trying to teach his students to think for themselves and be masters of their own lives, the former takes that to mean "rebel for its own sake, fight against authorities for fun."
 When Charlie nearly gets himself expelled for a joke, Keating calls him out on this misinterpretation.

 Still, when he "exercises the right not to walk" during the strolling lesson, Keating notes that he righteously "illustrated the point" by "swimming against the stream".
 Charlie may not actually misinterpret him but simply over-interpret.
 See also It Amused Me.

 Satellite Love Interest: Chris for Knox, to an extent.
 Through no fault of her own, though, she just doesn't get much character development onscreen and is only really loved by Knox for her appearance.
 She even points this out to him when she goes to confront him at Welton, replying to his repeated insistence that he loves her, "You don't even know me!"